JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

 Property-testing the `parser` function won't be difficult because the `stringify` function should be straightforward.

-Property-testing the `render` function will be more challenging because `parsirfy` will be harder to implement.
+Property-testing the `render` function will be more challenging because `parsify` will be harder to implement.

 ### Generating Our Test Data